Monkey from the Nazca lines. Photograph © J. Ashley Nixon

 In conclusion, she told the participants on the opening day in the San Borja pavilion: “Here in Lima, may we find inspiration in the enduring Nazca lines, may we find the perspective to see our path forward and may we find the determination to meet the climate challenge”.

 The photos shown here were taken at the Peruvian Consulate in Washington DC earlier this year.
-Short back story is here.
+The short back story is here.